 - Form 5884, Work Opportunity Credit.

 - Form 8844, Empowerment Zone Employment Credit.

 - Form 8845, Indian Employment Credit.

+- Form 8861, Welfare-to-Work Credit.

 Count the cost of boarding farm labor but not the value of any products they used from the farm.
 Count only what you paid household help to care for farm laborers.